anasakhomach/anasakhomach.github.io/_projects/12_project.md

     A selection of the dashboards created to analyze the Maven Fuzzy Factory dataset.
 </div>

-This report details a comprehensive analysis of Maven Fuzzy Factory, a growing e-commerce business, from its early stages in March 2012 through to its more mature state in early 2014.
-The analysis, conducted through a series of SQL queries and visualized with Python, uncovers the story of a company that successfully navigated challenges in traffic acquisition, user engagement, and product strategy to achieve remarkable growth.
+This report is an analysis of Maven Fuzzy Factory, an e-commerce business, from its start in March 2012 to early 2014.
+I used SQL queries and Python to tell the story of how the company grew by solving problems with traffic, user engagement, and product strategy.

-The primary goal of this project was to dissect the company's historical data to identify key drivers of growth, diagnose performance issues, and provide strategic recommendations.
-This report is a testament to how a data-driven approach can transform a business, turning insights into actionable strategies that yield significant results.
+The goal was to look at the company's past data to find what drove growth, spot problems, and suggest what to do next.
+It shows how using data can help a business grow.

 ### Table of Contents